fulkast/RESTful-Geocodes/README.md

 # RESTful-Geocodes
 A RESTful geocoding API implemented in Python.
-When prompted with a location name this API returns the latitude and longitude coordinates of the location in a json structure.
+When prompted with a location name this API returns the latitude and longitude coordinates of the location in a serialized json structure.

 ## Python Dependencies To Run The Service
 - [Flask (A Python web development microframework)](http://flask.pocoo.org/)